BigRedT/vico/README.md

     -m exp.multi_sense_cooccur.run \
     --exp exp_train \
     --embed_dim 100 \
-    --xform linear
+    --xform linear \
+    --syn True
 ```
 `embed_dim` is the ViCo embedding dimension and `xform` is the transformation function to be used in the multitask log-bilinear model. `xform` can alternatively be set to 'select'.
 It is easy to extend ViCo with other transforms as shown in `./exp/multi_sense_cooccur/models/logbilinear.py`.

+Here, we turned on the use of synonym co-occurrences during training using `--syn`.
+However, we empirically found ViCo trained w/o synonym co-occurrences to perform slightly better (see tables in the evaluation section).
+The version of embeddings used in the paper are trained w/o synonym co-occurrences.
+If that is the version you are after, go ahead and set `--syn False` here and in all commands below.

 ### Finetune
 To finetune with Adagrad starting from a saved model, say at iteration number 80000, run: